Blog · Review Essay · Last reviewed June 24, 2026

 Read that sentence slowly, because three claims are bundled inside it.
 Permanent is a property the chain genuinely provides.
 Growing is a property of any append-only log.
 High quality is the one that does not follow from the other two, and most of this essay lives in that gap.

 The mechanism is appealing on its own terms.
-If a dataset's history is cryptographically anchored, then a model trained on it inherits an audit trail.
+A blockchain is an append-only, consensus-maintained ledger.
+It can make later alteration expensive or visible, and it can give a training pipeline a timestamped custody trail.
 You can ask where a training example came from, when it entered the corpus, and whether it was altered after a model relied on it.
 In a world worried about data poisoning, provenance laundering, and synthetic data folding back into training runs, a tamper-evident substrate is not a small thing.
 It is the same impulse that drives content provenance for media, pointed at the training pipeline instead of the published artifact.

 The Use-Case Catalog